MBA Application Form Best Practices

 As you complete your MBA application forms (yes, those questions about yourself that you may have left for last!), keep this in mind.
 When the admissions committee (adcom) sits down to review your submission, the application form is typically the first thing they’ll see.
 This means it’s essential to ensure that your responses are not only accurate and error-free but also strategic.

-While many of the questions are cut and dry, a number of them allow for text-based answers and should be used to reinforce – or even supplement – the other components of your application.
+While many of the questions are cut and dry, a number of them allow for text-based answers and should be used to reinforce or even supplement the other components of your application.
 MBA application forms vary by school, of course, but here are some best practices that tend to apply to most programs.

 Personal & Family Background

-So, what should you share?
-If you had a fairly typical upbringing with no major hardships, it can feel tempting to leave this blank.
-Don’t!
-Everyone has a story, and your upbringing likely shaped who you are today.
-For example:
+If your upbringing feels fairly typical and free of major hardships, it might be tempting to leave this blank.
+Don’t.
+Everyone has a story, and your background likely shaped how you show up today.

 - Are you one of six siblings?